Nutritionists and Dietitians in Utah County, UT

 You want to feel better, look better and live better, and I can help.
 I provide nutrition counseling for lifestyle change.
 Connect with me and receive personalized nutrition coaching based on your actual eating habits.
 This is not a diet plan.
 This is helping you find sustainable changes that you can live with!
 My unique program allows for long-term coaching and support.
 Life-style change is monumental, but it is the only thing that gives you real, lasting results.
 With RD & Me Nutrition Consulting, you don't have to do this alone.

-I am a Functional Nutritionist, not a dietitian.
+I am a Functional Nutritionist with over 15 years of experience.
 I work with clients who are dealing with long-term unresolved health issues.
-These are often people who have seen three to five medical doctors and are unhappy with their medications and lack of results.
+These are often people who have seen 3 to 5 medical doctors and are unhappy with their medications and lack of results.
 I use food and food-based supplements to help clients rebuild their immune system, and other organ systems that are not functioning well.
 I make recommendations regarding foods that may be appropriate to eliminate from one's diet, and that may be responsible for inflammatory conditions.
 Healthy foods, and the nutrients in them, are the basic building blocks of a healthy body.

-I am a Functional Nutritionist, not a dietitian.
+I am a Functional Nutritionist with over 15 years of experience.
 I work with clients who are dealing with long-term unresolved health issues.
-These are often people who have seen three to five medical doctors and are unhappy with their medications and lack of results.
+These are often people who have seen 3 to 5 medical doctors and are unhappy with their medications and lack of results.
 I use food and food-based supplements to help clients rebuild their immune system, and other organ systems that are not functioning well.
 I make recommendations regarding foods that may be appropriate to eliminate from one's diet, and that may be responsible for inflammatory conditions.
 Healthy foods, and the nutrients in them, are the basic building blocks of a healthy body.

 Whether you are suffering with hormone imbalances, GI symptoms, high cholesterol, diabetes, migraines, infertility- or whatever condition decreasing your quality of life- you know deep down that nutrition is a big part of the solution, but you don’t know where to start.
 Conflicting health and nutrition information from Dr. Google, family & friends, doctors, celebrities and the media has you confused and overwhelmed.
 You don't know whether to go keto, stop eating eggs, be a vegan or drink celery juice 3x/day.
 What you DO know is that you are ready to take control of your health and need someone to guide you in the right direction.